Dirk1966/NotPad/README.md

  * EDITOR_NOTPAD="ls -l"

 ToDo: Support of file name characters like " " should work
-      now, but more difficult characters but the german Umlaut "ö" are tested.
+      now, the German Umlaut "ö" was tested too, but other difficult characters "/", "\", Chinese (???) may still cause problems.